The Ides of March with it's chilly weather and hints of Spring still call for soups and stews.

 There were days when I would come home from school and mom would be rolling out dough, while simmering chopped tomatoes, garlic, salt and pepper, in a saucepan.
 She would have a heavy frying pan filled with olive oil.

 Carefully, she would fry each one until golden color.
-They were drained on paper towels.
+They were drained on kitchen towels.
 Immediately she would top each one with a few tablespoons of the cooked tomatoes and lots of grated cheese.
 They were so good, but hot to the touch.

 Also, she would roll out circles of dough and make a filling of ricotta, salt and pepper, chopped mozzarella and eggs.
 Carefully, you place a few tablespoons of filling and fold over like an epanada, seal with fork to avoid a leak.